Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 April 2026 04.53.53 UTC
+- WIB: Jumat, 10 April 2026 05.55.24 UTC
-- WITA: Jumat, 10 April 2026 05.53.53 UTC
+- WITA: Jumat, 10 April 2026 06.55.24 UTC
-- WIT: Jumat, 10 April 2026 06.53.53 UTC
+- WIT: Jumat, 10 April 2026 07.55.24 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

 Kategori: success